MusicEvolution

 Similarly, when a 19th century opera composer wanted to represent an emotional young woman, or a braggadocios young man, they had a set of musical techniques that composer learned, and that everyone recognised as what a lovesick young woman was meant to sound like.
 Even if she was being portrayed on stage by a 40 year old with lungs to fill the Bayreuth Festspielhaus.

 But with the invention of recording technology, you didn't need that technique.
-Again, if you want to know what a love-sick 18 year old girl sounds like, you can find one, stick a microphone in front of her, and it is much more accurate reflection of that emotional state than any technique designed for a 40 year old professional on the stage.
+Again, if you want to know what a love-sick 18 year old girl sounds like, you can find one, stick a microphone in front of her, and it is a much more accurate reflection of that emotional state than any technique designed for a 40 year old professional on the stage.

 This is the story of 20th century music.
-We could capture real sounds through the microphone, and we abandoned all the techniques that were designed to create an formalized impression of them, in favour of chasing a "purer" picture.
+We could capture real sounds through the microphone, and we abandoned all the techniques that were designed to create a formalized impression of them, in favour of chasing a "purer" picture.

 The story of jazz, of rock, of pop, of hip-hop and rap, these are all the story of a music that is made to try to capture the raw emotion and expression and personality of the performers, rather than mediating that emotion, expression and personality through particular tricks you can do with written scores.